anyputer/Tutorials/README.md

 6. Now, click save and go into tools, options, then connections.

-7. Check everything except "Use PAC Script"
+7. Check everything except "Use PAC Script".

 > "Capture FTP Requests" is optional but uses most of your CPU.